Study Guides | ecology | Air Quality and Smoke Days

 5. What kinds of particulate matter are most dangerous?

-6. What is PM2.5 particulate matter?
+6. What is PM 2.5 particulate matter?

-7. Why is PM2.5 particulate matter so dangerous?
+7. Why is PM 2.5 particulate matter so dangerous?

-Small particles can travel deep within the lungs, where they are difficult to cough out, and can more easily cross the blood barrier.
-Once such particles enter the blood they are free to travel throughout the body, and can cause or contribute to serious diseases in many different organs.
+3. Once they enter the blood they are free to travel throughout the body, and can cause or contribute to serious diseases in many different organs.

 8. Is the smoke from distant fires safer than the smoke from nearby fires?